 The Raising the Profile Project (RPP) is a provincial network started in 2016 whose goal is to highlight the key role played by non-profit and municipal community-based seniors’ services in supporting seniors to build new social connections, remain physically and mentally active, and retain their independence for as long as possible.

 - Identifying the impact and challenges of community-based seniors’ services

 - Making recommendations about innovative ways to ensure long-term capacity of the community-based seniors’ services sector to meet the rising and increasingly complex needs of British Columbia’s aging population now and into the future

 - Laying groundwork for a united sector that makes the best use of available resources

 - Supporting the sector be in a position to demonstrate its value

-Throughout the Spring of 2017, we will be hosting seven regional consultation meetings across B.C.
-Find out the results of our research and our work so far.
-Come together with your regional community to identify ways to effectively support and sustain the Community-based Seniors’ Services Sector in B.C.
+Throughout the Spring of 2017, we hosted seven regional consultation meetings across B.C. to bring together regional communities to identify ways to support and sustain the Community-based Seniors’ Services Sector in B.C.
 Find out what we learned from these consultations in our report Raising the Profile Project: Findings and Recommendations from the Community Consultations.

 Find out what the research is saying about the sector.